Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - `.one()` can raise an exception if no result is found before checking for deck existence.
 - **Suggestion**: Use `.fetchone()` instead and check if the result is `None` before accessing the value.
 - Were the battle endpoints supposed to be implemented?
 I saw that you had a battle.py, but I was not able to use it in the testing.
 I think that using the battle endpoints would help improve the experience.
+- While I don't think it's a pressing matter, the endpoint naming isn't consistent across the API:
+- The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
+For instance battle.py, collection.py, display.py could use a small documentation touch up.
+- Some of the error messages, like when there is an invalid card name, are not specific.
+The error messages could be clearer and more targeted to each endpoint.
+- The error messages across endpoints are inconsistent and not very detailed.
+For example:

 ### battle.py has been update for the above review comment